 He has acted as a neutral case evaluator, arbitrator and mediator.

-- Led corporate raiding case against competitor of Tier 1 auto supplier and after securing reversal at the Michigan Supreme Court, negotiated very favorable settlement
+- Led corporate employee raiding case against competitor of Tier 1 auto supplier and after securing reversal at the Michigan Supreme Court, negotiated very favorable settlement

 - Represented Fortune 50 pharmacy benefits management company in large tortious interference/corporate raiding/trade-secret/non-compete case resolved favorably in 2012 after extensive litigation